 Pudla is a great quick and healthy snack that is endlessly versatile.
 There are various names for this chickpea flour pancake – Pudla, Cheela, Chilro, Besan Ja Chilra or Besan Chila.

 There are more Pudla recipes here.
-Other similar recipes include Potato Dosa, Sweet Surnoli Dosa, and Adai.
+Other similar recipes include Crespeou (Eggfree), Potato Dosa, Sweet Surnoli Dosa, and Adai.

 Also browse our Chickpea Flour recipes, our Dosa recipes and our Snacks too.
 Our Indian recipes are here, and browse our Indian Essentials series.
 Or take some time to explore our Mid Autumn dishes.